 What people eat and drink plays an important role in how well they control their blood glucose level.

 But there isn't a standard diet that you or your child should follow.
 Instead, doctors recommend meeting with a dietitian to work out a nutritional approach that suits you, based on your lifestyle and food preferences.

 Carbohydrates supply the body with glucose.
-Foods high in carbohydrates include pastas, breads, potatoes, fruits, juice, milk, sweets, and snack foods like biscuits and crisps.
+Foods high in carbohydrates include pastas, breads, potatoes, fruits, juice, milk, candy, and snack foods like cookies and chips.

 Your dietitian can give you advice on how to estimate the carbs you or your child eats at each meal.
 You can then adjust the insulin dose for that meal if necessary.
 This can help you better manage blood glucose levels and insulin.

 Doing regular exercise has many benefits for people with type 1 diabetes.
 Exercise uses up glucose, so it can help keep down the level of glucose in the blood.
 It can also help people maintain a healthy weight, and make them feel happier and more relaxed.